-Today the GTRI Ethics and Compliance Office (ECO) underscores our commitment to ethical conduct and provides an organizational framework for compliance.
-ECO helps protect and maintain the reputations of GTRI, the Georgia Tech Applied Research Corporation, and Georgia Tech at large for ethics and integrity in business and research.
+The GTRI Ethics and Compliance Office (ECO) underscores our commitment to ethical conduct and provides an organizational framework for compliance.
+ECO helps protect and maintain the reputations of GTRI, the Georgia Tech Applied Research Corporation, and Georgia Tech at large for ethics and integrity in business.
 ECO strives to promote a culture of compliance and ethical conduct throughout GTRI.

 The following is a summary of the GTRI Code of Ethics:

 - Follow both the letter and the spirit of the laws, regulations, and policies that govern our work.

 - Maintain a work environment where ethical considerations are paramount in strategic, operational, and everyday decisions.
 This includes abiding by the Foreign Corrupt Practice Act (FCPA).
 The FCPA prohibits the offer or payment of money or anything of value to a foreign official for the purpose of obtaining or retaining business.
 "Foreign official" is defined as anyone acting in an official capacity for or on behalf of a foreign government or public international organization.

 - Commit to doing what is right, good, and honorable.
 Ask yourself whether your action or decision will compromise the integrity and reputation of GTRI.

 - Contact the Ethics and Compliance Office if you are not sure what to do regarding a potential compliance issue or an ethical dilemma or to report misconduct.
 Use the Georgia Tech Employee Hotline (1-866-294-5565 or EthicsPoint) if you want to inquire or report confidentially.